LowLevelTeam/CBC/README.md

 ## Overview

-CBC is the official interpreter and runtime for COIL Byte Code, a lightweight bytecode format derived from COIL (Computer Oriented Intermediate Language).
-CBC provides a portable execution environment for COIL programs in scenarios where ahead-of-time compilation to native code is impractical or undesirable.
+CBC is the interpreter and runtime for COIL Byte Code, a lightweight bytecode format derived from COIL (Computer Oriented Intermediate Language).
+CBC provides an execution environment for situations where ahead-of-time compilation to native code is impractical or undesirable.

-CBC serves as:
-- A runtime for dynamic languages built on COIL
-- An execution environment for portable COIL applications
-- A Just-In-Time compiler for high-performance interpretation
-- A component for mixed execution environments (native + interpreted)
+CBC serves as an alternative execution path in the COIL Toolchain, offering flexibility and portability over raw performance.

 ## Features